AbrahamPaulJ/diffusers-webui/README.md

 - Ensure you have the correct version of Pytorch and CUDA supported by your device, this is necessary for enabling GPU for inference.

 - To increase generation speed with GPU, you can install xformers if it is supported.
 It will be detected automatically once installed.

+# Known Issues

+- Image To Image Tab: Controlnet may not work with SDXL.
+-
+- Text To Image Tab:  Control image upload bug.
+-